intel/oim/README.md

 to bring up missing pieces each time it is invoked.

 Once it completes, everything is ready for interactive use via `kubectl` inside the virtual machine.
+Only the first node in the cluster is connected to a `virtio-scsi` device provided by the SPDK daemon on the host, so only that node can use hardware accelerated storage.
+It has been labeled with `intel.com/oim=1` to make that information available to Kubernetes.

 There are two `.yaml` files which can be used to create a persistent volume claim (PVC) and to use that PVC inside a pod:

     $ cat doc/csi-pvc.yaml | _work/ssh-clear-kvm kubectl create -f -
     persistentvolumeclaim/csi-pvc created